mleef/LPIC/README.md

   -num-results int
     	number of query results to show (default 5) -num-workers int
-    	number of worker threads (default 4)
+    	number of worker threads (default is number of cores on your machine) -out-dir string
-  -out-dir string
     	destination directory of constructed index (default "./") -out-file string